Quinnod345/eoschatai/GOOGLE-VERIFICATION-GUIDE.md

 3. Added redirects to handle different privacy policy URL formats (e.g., `/privacy=policy`)
 4. Added Google site verification meta tags for domain ownership verification
 5. Created a terms of service page for completeness
-6. Updated metadata across the site to match the eosbot.ai domain
+6. Updated metadata across the site to match the app.eosbot.ai domain

 ## What You Need to Update